Equity Distribution and Goodwill in Startups | Company Valuation and Shareholding

 How is equity distributed in startups and the impact on Goodwill and Company Valuation

-Siert BruinsSiert Bruins
+Siert BruinsSiert Bruins is the author of this webpage

-equity distribution goodwill startup
+read about the equity distribution related to goodwill in a startup

 We could have also titled this page on valuing your startup as "last but not least," because this is one of the most important aspects that will need to be negotiated before the investor will proceed with the actual investment.
 To address this, we need to introduce two more concepts: pre-money valuation and post-money valuation.